 - contacting other known family members or other agencies involved to inquire about whether the family has a new phone number or address to help you get in touch.

-- Provide services in the local community or the home: Services should be flexible and be located in places where families are.
+- Provide services in the local community or the home: Services should be flexible and be in places where families are.
 Ask the family if there is somewhere they would prefer to meet.
-This could include meeting the family at home or in the community (like a local park, cafe or cultural centre) where the family is not required to travel extensively. ( Doherty, Hall and Kinder 2003, cited in op 26.)
+This could include meeting the family at home or in the community (if this does not compromise confidentiality) where the family is not required to travel extensively.
+(Doherty, Hall & Kinder 2003, cited in op 26.)

-- Consider child-care arrangements: Ask the family whether they would prefer to meet and have critical conversations at a time when the children are not present, it is critical when assessing risk and safety to seek the child’s input and views (age appropriate).
+- Consider child-care arrangements: While a carer/ parent may prefer to meet at a time when the children are not present, it is critical when assessing risk and safety to seek the child’s input and views (age appropriate).
 Planning appointments around the needs of babies and toddlers (naps or feeding) and for older children school drop off and pick up times, is important to ensure engagement is meaningful and other critical tasks are considered and planned for.
-This also models positive organisational skills for families.

-- Provide practical support to the family: A family may be better able to engage with services when they are supported in areas where they are experiencing stress.
-Demonstrate empathy for their circumstances and let them know what practical support you can provide.
-Be creative in the support that is provided.
-This might include support to help meet a families’ basic needs by using brokerage to obtain household items (for example, cots, clothes, safety gates), helping a family to gain access to other services, helping with school drop offs, taking family members to appointments, coordinating food packages.
+- Provide practical support to family members: Family members will be better able to engage with services when they are supported in areas where they are experiencing stress.
+Be creative in the support that is provided including gain access to other services, helping with school drop offs, taking family members to appointments or coordinating food packages.

 - Provide sufficient time to invest in the relationship: It can take time to build a trusting and engaged relationship with a family, particularly when they are experiencing multiple and complex challenges.
 This must be balanced with the need to provide immediate support to a family to ensure they start making positive changes to keep children safe in their homes, with their families and culture.

-- Be open and honest about the safety and wellbeing of the child and the purpose of the practitioner’s involvement: Some families will not be aware that concerns have been raised about the safety or wellbeing of their child.
+- Be open and honest about the safety and wellbeing of the child and the purpose of involvement: Some families will not be aware that concerns have been raised about the safety or wellbeing of their child.
 Practitioners must be prepared to have difficult conversations with families about patterns of behaviour that might place a child at risk.
-A practitioner should provide clear information about the practitioner’s role and how they will work in partnership with the family to identify their strengths and needs, and develop an active plan to address the concerns identified.
-Practitioners should be open with families about the possibility of statutory child protection response.
+A practitioner should provide clear information about the practitioner’s role and how they will work in partnership with the child and family to immediately address risk and increase the children’s safety within the home.
+Family members should know that CFSS services are offered just prior to a statutory child protection response.
 All family members should be aware that the predominant and central reason for CFSS engagement is children's risk and safety within the home.

-- Remain curious and seek to obtain understanding from the family’s point of view: Often services may receive information that may not be accurate or contain a balanced account.
+- Remain curious and seek to obtain understanding from the family member’s point of view: Often services may receive information that may not be accurate or contain a balanced account.
 It is essential to seek the family’s version of events and to actively listen to show they are being heard.
 Within this stance of curiosity, a practitioner may be required to gently challenge a family’s version of events based upon information reported or contained within the referral.
 Practitioners will also contact other services, including the child’s school, or other extended supports (formal and informal) to the family to seek further information regarding safety and wellbeing.

 Be consistent and persistent in maintaining ongoing contact